calimero-network/calimero-sdk-js/docs/architecture.md

 ### With Rust SDK

-JavaScript and Rust contracts can:
+JavaScript and Rust services can:
 - ✅ Run on same network
 - ✅ Sync state via CRDTs
 - ✅ Emit/receive events